BronelL87/lazarb-challenge-advice-generator-in-react/README.md

 **Description**: Built an advice generator in react while following these requirements:

+Shout out to Charles for helping me get the button hover effect

 - Built in React
 - Use https://api.adviceslip.com/advice for your API call
 - Must have a component folder ( App cannot be built in the app.js or in the index.js)